 There is no apparent universal cause of plurality, just as there is no single way to be plural.
 The psychological diagnosis of Dissociative Identity Disorder applies to a subset of plural groups, but many plurals do not see themselves as disordered, nor do they fit the symptom list for DID (which according to the DSM V requires impaired functioning in daily life, which many plurals do not experience).
 The clinical explanation for the cause of DID is severe trauma, but not only are there many plurals without trauma, there are plenty of systems who have experienced trauma that did not cause their plurality.
 The recommended treatment for DID is integration of individuals into a single person, which many plurals regard as repulsive and upsetting, if not impossible.
 In other words, some systems have DID, whether medically diagnosed or selves-diagnosed, while many do not qualify for or agree with the DID label being applied to them.

 Most plurals can function perfectly well in every day life as a group and don’t feel the need to be “fixed”.
 There are many natural plurals, or groups who feel they have always been plural or developed plurality gradually over time.
-Being plural does not mean that we were abused in childhood, as DID would explain it, though this can be true of systems with the diagnosis.
-In any case, being plural does not mean there is something horribly wrong with us.
+Being plural does not mean that we were abused in childhood, as singlet psychologists would have it, though this can be true of systems with the diagnosis.
+In any case, being plural, DID-inclusive, does not mean there is something horribly wrong with us.